 Update: Special call for papers

 We invite you to submit your papers for distribution on the CUG digital proceedings (cug.org) and/or for consideration in a special issue of the CCPE journal (optional).
-We will not have a virtual conference with presentations.
+We will not have a virtual conference with presentations, but you contributions to the proceedings are a valuable resource for the CUG community and are greatly appreciated.

 Please enter your submissions at https://ssl.linklings.net/conferences/cug/?page=Submit&id=Specialpaper&site=cug2020